His no is not the absence of love. His no is the deeper geometry of it.

 And God said no.

-And Paul—broken, still carrying his thorn—understood.
+And Paul — broken, still carrying his thorn — understood.
 He didn't get what he asked for.
 He got something better: he got closer to Christ.
+God's refusals have a habit of looking like cruelty from the front and like mercy from behind.

 The Prayer That Changed Everything